 Once again, a guitar should really be chosen based on how it feels to you and not because of an advertising campaign or a review.

 This is just a small list of Stratocaster players:

 Stevie Ray Vaughan

-On the more affordable side of the Fender spectrum are the fantastic made in Mexico Standard models, including this Fender Standard Telecaster.
+On the more affordable side of the Fender spectrum are the fantastic Fender Player SeriesTelecasters which are made in Mexico.
 These are traditionally set-up telecasters in their usual 2 single-coil pickup configuration.
-Delivering the unmistakable Telecaster sound, this axe is perfect as a first buy Telecaster.
-Guaranteed to last for years, these made in Mexico models are claimed by many trusted reviewers to be one of the best priced, all-rounder electric guitars in the world today.
+Delivering the unmistakable Telecaster sound, this axe is perfect as a first buy Telecaster for thsoe who don'tw ant to upgrade for a long time.
+Guaranteed to last for years, these made in Mexico models are some of the best priced, all-rounder electric guitars available.
 Available in a range of colours and neck materials, these are an excellent starting point.
-VIEW MORE

 Just before we wrap up this article, we thought that it would be good to take the time to answer 2 Tele/Strat related questions we’ve seen floating throughout the void of the internet lately.
 Since we’ve not seen these questions answered thoroughly we decided to do the honours.